P05AF

 What P05AF means

-P05AF is set when the ECM or brake control module detects that the voltage signal from brake pedal position sensor A is below the minimum expected threshold.
+P05AF is set when the control module detects that the voltage signal from brake pedal position sensor A is below the minimum expected threshold.
 Brake pedal position sensors are typically analog voltage-output devices; a low circuit reading suggests a short to ground on the signal wire, loss of the sensor reference voltage supply, or an internally failed sensor.

 Common causes